 Glitter + Trauma Queer Wave Party

-“Indie boys, gothic girls and sissy punks” can dance the night away to old school wave, post punk, synth pop and Indietronics tunes at the “Queer Wave Party” at Westwerk on Saturday.
-And it’s their 10th anniversary this year!
+“Indie boys, gothic girls and sissy punks” can dance the night away to old school wave, post punk, synth pop and Indietronics tunes at the „Queer Wave Party“ at Westwerk on Saturday.

-Discover the City of Music
+Discover Leipzig, the City of Music

 Leipzig is world-renowned for its musical tradition.
 Famous composers Johann Sebastian Bach, Felix Mendelssohn Bartholdy, Robert and Clara Schumann all worked here; Richard Wagner was born and received his musical training in Leipzig.
 If you can find the time make sure to explore the city center on the Leipzig Music Trail, visit the places where famous composers lived and worked and listen to music in venues where history comes alive.
 Download the Music Trail App for iOS and Android or get the audio guide at the tourist information in Katharinenstraße 8.